-- the Supervisor, Residence and Conference Services may withdraw the sanction,
+- the Supervisor, Residence Services and Student Engagement may withdraw the sanction,

 - the student may accept the sanction,

-- the Supervisor, Residence and Conference Services and the student may agree on an alternate sanction
+- the Supervisor, Residence Services and Student Engagement and the student may agree on an alternate sanction

-- Supervisor, Residence and Conference Services shall inform the student in writing of the decision(s) within 96 hours of the conclusion of the meeting.
+- Supervisor, Residence Services and Student Engagement shall inform the student in writing of the decision(s) within 96 hours of the conclusion of the meeting.

 The accused student may appeal decisions according to the following guidelines:

-- Appeals not involving eviction are heard by the Supervisor, Residence and Conference Services.
+- Appeals not involving eviction are heard by the Supervisor, Residence Services and Student Engagement.

 - Each appeal must:

 - be in writing and clearly state the grounds for appeal,